George W. Bush: Business career

 In 1977, Bush established Arbusto Energy, a small oil exploration company, which began operations in 1978.
 He later changed the name to Bush Exploration.
 In 1984, his company merged with the larger Spectrum 7, and Bush became chairman.
 The company was hurt by decreased oil prices, and it folded into Harken Energy Corporation, with Bush becoming a member of Harken's board of directors.
 Questions of possible insider trading involving Harken arose, but a Securities and Exchange Commission investigation concluded that the information Bush had at the time of his stock sale was not sufficient to constitute insider trading.

-In April 1989, Bush arranged for a group of investors to purchase a controlling interest of Major League Baseball's Texas Rangers for $89 million and invested $500,000 himself to start.
-He then was managing general partner for five years.
+In April 1989, Bush arranged for a group of investors to purchase a controlling interest in Major League Baseball's Texas Rangers for $89 million and invested $500,000 himself to start.
+He was then the managing general partner for five years.
 He actively led the team's projects and regularly attended its games, often choosing to sit in the open stands with fans.
 Bush's sale of his shares in the Rangers in 1998 brought him over $15 million from his initial $800,000 investment.

-In the early or mid 1990s, before his gubernatorial campaign, Bush briefly considered a candidacy to become the Commissioner of Baseball.
+In the early or mid 1990s, before his gubernatorial campaign, Bush briefly considered running for Commissioner of Baseball.